apollosolutions/federated-subscriptions/readme.md

 After composing, the router is now available at http://localhost:4040 and the client is available at http://localhost:3000.

-In addition, you can quickly validate the deployment with the make command.
+In addition, you can quickly validate the deployment with the make command or test a subscription from your terminal

 ```bash
 make validate-demo